-I have contacted all major cancer institutions around the world, often more than once.
-Most of them do not respond, or reply evasively (“we don’t have facilities to study this treatment”, even though the money required to setup a facility to explore this treatment would cost less than what is often spent on one cancer patient.)
+I have contacted all major cancer institutions worldwide, often more than once.
+Most of them do not respond or reply evasively (“we don’t have facilities to study this treatment”, even though the money required to set up a facility to explore this treatment would cost less than what is often spent on one cancer patient.)

 Another patient benefiting from the Gentle Electrotherapy was a 93-year-old man from Florida, whose protruding carcinoma on the face was treated in non-clinical settings at home by his engineer relative, who built an all-electronic GEIPE device (Figure 2).

 Other patients have also benefited from GEIPE therapy to varying degrees.

 My two scientific publications, in 1997 and 2014, describe the theoretical basis of this (GEIPE) cancer treatment along with ample supporting experimental evidence, with both animals and humans:

 It is not hard to see why this non-toxic and effective scientific cancer treatment faces immense resistance.
 Self-preservation!